Waterloo New Condos for Sale

 There is excellent public transit here too.
 The Tri-Cities share a single public transit service called Grand River Transit (named about the river the three cities share).
 Buses from the GRT are able to transport riders throughout their individual communities, and they’re also able to take them from city to city.
 You can travel from Waterloo to Cambridge without ever needing to transfer.

-There’s about to be a major upgrade in the public transit service too with the introduction of the Ion rapid transit network, whose route will mostly follow the path of King Street.
+There’s about to be a major upgrade in the public transit service too with the introduction of the ION rapid transit network, whose route will mostly follow the path of King Street.
 This is meant to replace the iXpress bus system that offers direct routes to more disconnected parts of town.
 Its first phase will connect northern Waterloo with southern Kitchener, while Phase 2 will include Cambridge as well.
 This increased service will unite the Tri-Cities, thereby creating a new thriving urban centre.
 You should consider this route and its stops when looking for a good location in the city.
+Currently the new 19-km LRT known as ION Rapid Transit is currently undergoing final testing for operations to begin in spring 2019.

 List of New Condos in Waterloo